A Morning That Shook the World: The Seismology of 9/11

 A version of this story was first published in September 2016 to mark 15 years since the Sept.
 11 attacks.
 We have updated it here to mark the 20th anniversary.

 As the World Trade Center was being attacked on Sept.
-11, 2001, I was wheeling our year-old daughter, Stella, from a routine medical exam.
+11, 2001, I was wheeling our year-old daughter from a routine medical exam.
 We were near St. Luke’s Hospital, next to the Columbia University campus on Manhattan’s Upper West Side.
 When we got home, about 10 blocks south, the phone rang.
 It was my mother.
 “Two planes just hit the World Trade Center,” she said.
 “Turn on your television.”
 I did, and I saw the burning buildings.
-I immediately feared for my wife, Ruby, at work just blocks from the site.
+I immediately feared for my wife, Ruby, who was at work just blocks from the site.
 I dialed her, but the phone system had collapsed.
 In succeeding hours, I watched on live TV, gasping as the towers came down, and deadly-looking clouds of debris roiled over lower Manhattan.
 All I could hope was that she was hiding somewhere where the air was breathable, or had run and escaped.

-As I learned later, my wife was in her glassed-in office at a federal court when the planes hit.
+As I learned later, Ruby was in her glassed-in office at a federal court when the planes hit.
 At around a quarter to nine, her building trembled.
 Another construction-crane accident, she figured.
 Just after nine, a much larger impact traveled through the floor and up into the bones of her feet.
 Her big windows overlooking Duane Street and beyond bowed far in and then far back out, but did not break.
 “Like they were made of Jello,” she later said.

 She crawled under her desk.
 When it seemed safe, she looked up into the blue, cloudless sky of that day.
 Smoke and flames were raging from a black hole in the North Tower.
 Countless papers and shiny bits of metal rained through the air.
 Looking down into the narrow street, she saw a wave of humans filling it side to side, everyone fleeing in the same direction.